There is no progress without change.

 Fragrance is medicine.
 With aromatic/fragrant herbs, the therapeutic response is rapid and significant.
-If an ad states “best quality,” but you can’t smell fragrance in the bottle containing “concentrated” fragrant herbs, be wary— the herbs used may have been picture perfect at harvest, but the state of the herbs at the time of administration is what matters.
+If you can’t smell fragrance in the bottle claiming to include “concentrated” fragrant herbs, that’s a red flag: The herbs may have been potent at harvest, but the state of the herbs at the time of administration is what matters.
 Industrial processing, especially “spray drying,” will absolutely ruin a fragrant herb.

 VITAL SIGN 4: A potent herbal extract concentrate should have oils you can feel . . .

-If a product label lists a substantial % of seeds (tao ren, xing ren, etc.) and/or rich natured herbs like tonics, you should notice an easily perceptible oily, viscus feel by simply rubbing the wet concentrate between two fingers.
-If you can’t feel oils, question the brand’s effectiveness.
-If you do feel the oils when testing a moistened dry product (pill/powder/granule), if you do feel oil , it’s logical to assume that rancidity is present unless there are preservatives added.
+A product, listing a substantial % of seeds (tao ren, xing ren, etc.) and/or rich-natured herbs like tonics, should have an easily perceptible oily, viscus feel.
+To verify, simply rub the wet extract (tincture for example) between two fingers.
+If you can’t feel oil, the oil and its therapeutic value is absent.
+When testing a moistened dry product (pill/powder/granule), if you do feel oil , it’s logical to assume that rancidity is present unless there were preservatives added to protect those oils.

-As clinicians, testing the herbal medicine we prescribe is essential — especially in a marketplace plagued by over-hyped, industrially processed, herbal extract concentrates of little or no clinical value.
-A TCM practitioner can easily guess wrong and choose a product line that is weak, out of balance, and incapable, leading to years of mediocre practice and frustration.
+The fact is, the TCM marketplace is plagued by over-hyped, industrially processed, herbal extract concentrates of little or no clinical value.
+A TCM clinician can easily guess wrong and choose a product line that is weak, out of balance, and incapable, leading to years of mediocre practice and frustration.
 But by comparing the vital signs of many brands, a clinician will be directed to those which are the most effective.
 And that could make all the difference.